zeroluck/docs/sources/faq/azure.md

    without passwords.
 Then, click `Next`.

 8. Create a new cloud service and select `None` for `Availability Set` option.
-	* Endpoints Section: This is  where port forwarding is set so that the internal IP address could be selectively reachable from the outside world.
-By default, only ssh tcp 22 port is there; public ports `http` and `https` (tcp ports 80 and 443) must be added and mapped to the same private ports.
+	* Endpoints Section: This is where the port forwarding is set so that the internal IP address could be selectively reachable from the outside world.
+By default, only ssh tcp port 22 is there.
+The public ports for http and https (tcp ports 80 and 443) have to be added and mapped to the same private ports.
 If the cloud mappings are flagged conflicting, proceed without setting them.
 Remember to set them after the creation of the VM.
-Click `Next`.
+Then, click `Next`.

 9. Choose not to install `VM Agent` and click the `tick` button to finalize the VM.

 10. Go to the `Dashboard` tab of VM Management Panel and copy the `DNS Name`.
-This is the name that is used to access Gluu Server.
+This is the name that is used to access the Gluu Server.

 11. SSH into the VM and install Gluu Server.
 See our [Deployment Guide](http://www.gluu.org/docs/admin-guide/deployment/) for